amanocha/graphs_thp_management/README.md

 Then run the following:

-    sudo bash run_frag.sh
+    sudo bash run_frag.sh 4

 This command will run a sweep through all applications and datasets without (4KB base pages only) and with Linux THP enabled system-wide in the presence of different amounts of memory fragmentation, i.e. 0-100% in increments of 25%.
+For all experiments, there are 3 additional GB available relative to the application's working set size.
 This is to measure the impacts of memory pressure on Linux THP performance.
-The output will be stored in the `results/constrained/` folder.
+The output will be stored in the `results/frag_mem/` folder.

+### Selective THP

+To characterize the performance impacts of selective THP usage, run the following:

+    sudo bash run_frag.sh 5

+This command will run a sweep through all applications and datasets (both original and DBG preprocessed) with 4KB base pages only, with Linux THP enabled system-wide, and with THP applied to different percentages (10-100% in increments of 10%) of the property array.
+For all experiments, there are 3 additional GB available relative to the application's working set size and memory is 50% fragmented.
+This is to measure the performance benefits of selectively using THP where data is known to be hot, i.e. the top 10-20% of the property array when the dataset is preprocessed, in the presence of memory pressure.

+## Results

+If the experiment scripts were used, all results are stored in the `results/` folder.
+Within each experiment type, e.g. `tlb_char`, `data_struct`, etc., there may be folders for different configurations, e.g. `vertex_array`, `edge_array`, etc, and then folders for the baseline (`none`) vs. Linux THP (`thp`).
+Within these folders, experiment results are organized by application and dataset combination.
+The folder organization can be summarized as follows:

+    - tlb_char
+	    - none
+	    - thp
+    - data_struct
+	    - none
+	    - thp
+	    - vertex_array
+	    - edge_array
+	    - prop_array
+    - constrained_mem
+	    - 3GB
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+	    - ...
+	    - -0.5GB
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+    - frag_mem
+	    - 0
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+	    - 25
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+	    - 50
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+	    - 75
+		    - none
+		    - thp
+		    - none_flipped
+		    - thp_flipped
+    - select_thp
+	    - none
+	    - thp
+	    - thp_10
+	    - ...
+	    - thp_100

+Within each application/dataset experiment folder, the following files are generated:

+    - compiler_output.txt (compilation standard output)
+    - compiler_err.txt (compilation standard error output)
+    - app_output_x_i.txt (application standard output)
+    - err_output_x_i.txt (application standard error output)
+    - measurements_output_i.txt (metric values from perf)
+    - perf_output_x_i.txt (perf output)
+    - pf_output_x_i.txt (page faults over time)
+    - results_output_i.txt (results output)
+    - results.txt (average results output)
+    - thp_output_x_i.txt (number of huge pages over time)

+`x` represents the THP setting (e.g. 0 for baseline and THP, 2 for 10% of the property array, etc.) and `i` is the iteration number (each experiment is run 3 times).

+The runtimes for a given execution will be at the bottom of `app_output_x_i.txt` and appear as follows:

+    total kernel computation time: [TIME_IN_SECONDS]
+    user time: [USER_TIME_IN_SECONDS]
+    kernel time: [KERNEL_TIME_IN_SECONDS]

+The TLB miss rates for a given execution will be at the top of `results_i.txt` and appear as follows:

+    TLB:
+    TLB Miss Rate: [%]
+    STLB Miss Rate: [%]
+    Page Fault Rate: [%]
+    Percent of TLB Accesses with PT Walks: [%]
+    Percent of TLB Accesses with Completed PT Walks: [%] Percent of TLB Accesses with Page Faults: [%]

+The average TLB statistics will be recorded in `results.txt`.

 ## Contact
 Aninda Manocha: amanocha@princeton.edu